G addesden Smith & Web | Address Line 1 | Your Town | Zip/Post code | Tel: 01234 0001234

 TIPSS (Transjugular Intrahepatic PortoSystemic Shunt)

 I’ve been trolling the internet to find a suitable presentation of this procedure, but sadly, there appears to be nothing available from a British perspective.
-I have therefore used this one carried out at the Hospital Clínic de Barcelona.
-I suspect the procedure to be pretty much the same.
+I have therefore used an American video to best illustrate this procedure.
+I suspect, the procedure to be pretty much the same.
 This procedure does look a little tricky.
-I think the best way of describing what TIPSS is, is to explain what each of the letters stands for (there are other spellings for this procedure, as it is often spelt as TIPS) : T. Is for TRANSJUGULAR.
+I think the best way of describing what TIPSS is, is to explain what each of the letters stands for: T. Is for TRANSJUGULAR.
 This means that the radiologist will put a fine, hollow needle into the jugular vein in your neck while you are asleep.
 Through this needle, he, or she, will pass a fine, thin wire in a straight line until it reaches the veins from your liver.
 This is much easier than you would imagine.
 Over this wire, the radiologist will pass a fine plastic tube called a catheter, about the size of a very long piece of spaghetti.
 I. Is for INTRAHEPATIC.
 The catheter that the radiologist has inserted will be passed down one of your liver veins into the liver itself.
 The radiologist will then take the wire out and insert a long-curved needle.
 PS. is for PORTO-SYSTEMIC.
 The long needle will be pushed from your liver vein, (or SYSTEMIC vein) into your PORTAL vein, which lies close to it.
 It is this portal vein which has become partially blocked up by your liver disease.
 Because of the blockage, there is high blood pressure in this part of your circulation, and this procedure is designed to relieve this.
 S. is for SHUNT.
 Once the needle has been passed between your liver vein and the portal vein, a wire will be passed through the needle and the needle is withdrawn.
 Over the wire, the radiologist will pass a metal spring called a stent.
 This stent will expand to create a channel between the two veins.
 Blood will then flow from the high-pressure portal vein into the low-pressure liver (or systemic) vein.
 The high pressure in the portal vein which is causing your problem will consequently be reduced, back towards normal.